Maria Quiñones-Sánchez

 Maria Quiñones-Sánchez (born November 21, 1968) is an American politician and political activist who served as a member of the Philadelphia City Council representing the 7th district.
 The district includes the neighborhoods of Castor Gardens, Fairhill, Feltonville, Frankford, Harrowgate, Hunting Park, Juniata, Kensington, Oxford Circle and Wissinoming.
 A registered Democrat, she served in this position from 2008 to 2022.

 Quiñones-Sánchez was born in Puerto Rico and moved to Philadelphia when she was six months old.
 Prior to her election as a member of City Council, she worked in local politics as an advisor to Councilmember Marian B. Tasco and as Philadelphia's Deputy Elections Commissioner.
 Her election to City Council made her the first Latina elected to the City Council in Philadelphia's history.

-In 2022, she resigned from city council to run for the Democratic nomination for Mayor of Philadelphia in 2023.
+In 2022, she resigned from city council to run for Mayor of Philadelphia in the 2023 election.
+She withdrew before the Democratic primary was held, endorsing eventual winner Cherelle Parker.

 Early life and education

 Maria Quiñones-Sánchez was born in Puerto Rico on November 21, 1968.
 In 1969, at six months old, she moved to Philadelphia, along with her mother and two older brothers, to be closer to her father, who worked as a seasonal farmworker.
 However, Quiñones-Sánchez's parents separated at a young age following her father's struggle with alcoholism.
 Therefore, she was raised by her single mother, a factory worker, along with her two siblings, older brothers Jaime and David.
 Her mother was also the matriarch to her own 17 siblings.
 Quiñones-Sánchez was raised in public housing in the Spring Garden neighborhood of Philadelphia.
 In the early 1970s, her family was able to buy a home in Hunting Park.

 Quiñones-Sánchez attended Jules E. Mastbaum Area Vocational Technical School for high school where she studied business.
 She served as President of the school's chapter of the ASPIRA Association, a nonprofit organization dedicated to developing leaders in the Latino community.
-Starting in high school, Quiñones-Sánchez spent time as a member of ASPIRA's leadership programs and served as President of the Club's Federation, which allowed her to serve on the local and national Board of Directors.
+Starting in high school, Quiñones-Sánchez spent time as a member of ASPIRA's leadership programs and served as President of the club's Federation, which allowed her to serve on the local and national Board of Directors.

 Quiñones-Sánchez enrolled at Temple University for college.
 As a journalism major at Temple, Quiñones-Sánchez covered local elections and published investigative pieces on political corruption in Philadelphia for a local community newspaper.
 During her freshman year, she temporarily left school to give birth to her son and to later take a job with City Councilmember Marian B. Tasco.
-She later completed a Master’s of Human Services degree from Lincoln University, a degree completion program for working professionals.
+She later completed a Master's of Human Services degree from Lincoln University, a degree completion program for working professionals.